-From the previous chart, you can see that for each Capping agent in your First Tier you earn $3,500.
+From the previous eXp revenue share chart, you can see that for each Capping agent in your First Tier you earn $3,500.
 Then for each Capping agent in your Second Tier, you earn an additional $4,000.

 Doing the math, this equals $17,500 from your First Tier agents annually and $100,000 from your Second Tier.
-Add those numbers together, which comes to an annual total revenue share of $117,500.
+Add those numbers together, which comes to an annual total of $117,500.

 Even if the agents you introduce average as half-Cappers, that’s nearly $60,000 a year or almost $5,000 per month.
-Just for referring 5 agents to eXp Realty in 5 years and helping each of the agents you referred to do the same and refer 5 agents each.
+Just for referring 5 agents to the company in 5 years and helping each of the agents you referred to do the same and refer 5 agents each.

 So, let's go up a level and consider you may have bigger ambitions or know a number of agents.
 Perhaps you have an agency or a real estate team of 10 or more agents.

-You’ll see, in this example, that revenue share compounds and can start to really add up quickly.
+You’ll see, in this example, that revenue sharing compounds and can start to really add up quickly.

 So, if you’re an attraction King or Queen, and in 2 years you attract ten agents, which averages at only 5 agents a year, which is very doable.
-It should be noted that there are eXp Realty agents who have, within their first six months, attracted 40+ agents to eXp.
+It should be noted that there are agents who have, within their first six months, attracted 40+ other agents to eXp.